ShawnMcCool/dev-discussions/index.md

 ## Please Join Us.
 You are welcome.

 We can be found in #dev-discussions on irc.freenode.net.
 Come chat with us.
 There are no prerequisites.
-If you can behave respectfully, we would love to chat with you.
+We would love to chat with you.

-Currently, there are under 20 regular participants.
-So, don't be dissuaded if it's a bit quiet.
-We chat daily and usually someone will respond within 15-20 minutes or so at the latest.
-This is certainly not a dead channel by any means.

 ## Videos